 What Is the Most Suitable Business Entity to Set Up?

-The right business entity to incorporate in Singapore will depend on the entrepreneur’s business situation and personal plans.
+What the right business entity formation to incorporate in Singapore will depend on the entrepreneur’s business situation and personal plans.

 A Singapore citizen who would like to register a small business where the person would be the only owner and the products or services provided do not carry liability issues should set up a sole proprietorship.